-The District contains approximately 618 acres of land after an exclusion of approximately 111 acres of land in July 2017 and annexation of approximately 105 acres of land in August 2017.
-The District is comprised of three non-contiguous tracts of land located entirely within Travis County and within the city limits of the City, which City is located approximately 25 miles northwest of the central business district of the City of Austin, Texas.
+The District contains approximately 714 acres of land after an annexation of approximately 93 acres of land and exclusion of approximately 134 acres of land in August 2017.
+The District has accepted a petition for the annexation of an additional 8.04 acres but has yet to complete the annexation process.
+The District is comprised of two non-contiguous tracts of land located entirely within Travis County and within the city limits of the City, which City is located approximately 25 miles northwest of the central business district of the City of Austin, Texas.